-Many of the women in this study who reported being mentored by male scholars that were intellectually demanding, had been told to cut back on some of the time they devoted to teaching and service in order to concentrate on research.
+Many women who have been mentored by male scholars that are intellectually demanding, have been told to cut back on some of the time they devote to teaching and service in order to concentrate on research.
 While well meaning and possibly appropriate, this masculine perspective mirrors sexist attitudes that are prevalent both within and outside the academy.
 The advice assumes that teaching, advising, mentoring, service and volunteer activities are not important or challenging, yet no argument is given as to why these activities are not important or even less important than individual research.
 If institutions are to survive someone must teach classes, advise students, and build community relations.
 As long as these tasks are devalued and maintained as "women's work," few faculty men will carry their fair share of these activities.
-One way to change the system to one that truly values women and fairly evaluates their contributions is Boyer's (1990) suggestion to redefine scholarship to encompass discovery, integration, application, and teaching.
+One way to change the system into one that truly values women and fairly evaluated their contributions is Boyer's (1990) suggestion to redefine scholarship to encompass discovery, integration, application, and teaching.
 By doing this we can begin to deconstruct this gendered hierarchy and focus on new criteria for promotion and tenure.